openbaton/docs/docs/vnf-package.md

 ## scripts

-The scripts folder contains all the scripts required for starting, configuring, and starting a VNF on the Virtual Machines or containers instantiated during the lifecycle.
+The scripts folder contains all the scripts required for instatiating, configuring, and starting a VNF on the Virtual Machines or containers instantiated during the lifecycle.
 The execution order is defined by the lifecycle_events inside the VNFD.
 Please refer to the [VNF Description page][vnfd-link] for more information about this.

 **Note** The scripts in the folder ***scripts*** are fetched only if the ***scripts-link*** is not defined in the ***Metadata.yaml***.